DiscordGuide/discordguide.github.io/content/desktop.md

 _(Most of the content is for Client instead of the Browser...
 I will mention what is/isn't when I get to that point.)_

-#### **Introduction** #
 So what is Discord?
 Discord is a site/program that is basically a network of rooms that connect together like building blocks or legos.
 You can stack them in different orders, pick which ones you choose to add to your list and remove ones you don’t want anymore.
 Each server (chat room) is like a specific lego creation: the permissions are different blocks and it all ties together to create this amazing chat site.
 I think of Discord like a house with all it’s various rooms, and your designing how you want it to be laid out!

 So you are probably wondering, "What are you going to cover in an Intro to discord?"
 Well, I thought I could cover the basics, and go over all the features you have outside servers.

 First of all, do you have an account with Discord?
-If not you want to drop by [Discords Site](https://www.DiscordApp.com/register) this link will take you to the account login/creation page!
+If not you want to drop by [Discord's Site](https://www.DiscordApp.com/register) this link will take you to the account login/creation page!
 Another way you can do this is by clicking the join server button in the top corner!
 This will take you to creating an account, and then directly to our server!

 When you do click our link it'll show something kinda like this.
 ![](http://i.imgur.com/nbTc6rd.jpg)